-City Ballet of Boston (CBB) is a non-profit 501(c)(3) organization that provides quality dance training to a diverse urban community allowing it to run an elite professional company.
-The company is built on a robust values system of inclusivness and believes that diversity through dance heightens creativity both in the studio and on the stage.
+City Ballet of Boston (CBB), a non-profit 501(c)(3) organization, is a professional dance company that provides exceptional performances and quality dance training to a diverse urban community.
+The company is built on a robust values system of inclusiveness and believes that diversity through dance heightens creativity both in the studio and on the stage.
 The core philosophy of a rigorous dance curriculum is that quality dance builds physical and mental discipline and is also an excellent means of cultural education.

 A BOSTON STORY

 City Ballet of Boston (CBB) tells the story of Boston everyday and celebrates the city’s multicultural family.
 By opening doors to a rich diversity of talented people, CBB has crafted a unique multi-cultural creative laboratory where a vibrant and innovative education program paves the to an artistically excellent company.
 With the vision, expertise and experience of Boston dance pioneer Tony Williams, CBB enriches the greater Boston arts community through exciting programming and innovative education.